Maureen Raymo: Awards and honors

 In 2002, Raymo was named one of the 50 most important women in science by Discover magazine and in 2003 she was awarded a John Simons Guggenheim Fellowship.
 In 2014, Raymo became the first woman in 183 years to win the prestigious Wollaston Medal, the highest award of the Geological Society of London.
 In her nomination for the Wollaston Medal, Professor James Scourse described her as "one of the foremost and influential figures in the last 30 years" and "an important role model to women scientists".
 She also received the 2014 Milutin Milankovic Medal at the European Geosciences Union's annual meeting for her use of geochemistry, geology and geophysics to solve paleoclimatology's big problems.
 In 2016 she was elected a member of the National Academy of Sciences, and in 2017 became a fellow of the Explorers Club and received a Doctor of Science, honoris causa, from the University of Lancaster, Great Britain.
 In 2019 she was awarded the Maurice Ewing Medal by the American Geophysical Union.
 Raymo is a fellow of the American Geophysical Union and the American Association for the Advancement of Science.
 In 2022 she was elected as a Member of the Royal Swedish Academy of Sciences, Class for Geosciences.
+In 2026 she was awarded the Nemmers Prize in Earth Sciences.